Are Hamstrings Really That Important?... We think so!

 Your hamstrings are located in the back of your upper leg, starting under the glutes, and are made up of three muscles; the bicep femoris, the semimembranosus, and the semitendinosus.
 These muscles come in contact with the calf muscles when they insert into the lower leg below the knee.
 On the top of the leg, the hamstrings connect to the pelvis and the thigh bone (femur).
 So, the hamstrings are connected to the knees and hips!
-To sum it up, the hamstring muscles are important on their own, but more importantly, they are a key part of our most important muscular systems for movement such as the posterior kinetic chain.
+To sum it up, the hamstring muscles are important on their own, but more importantly, they are a key player of one of our most important muscular systems for movement, the posterior kinetic chain.

 What Do They Do?

 This is where things get interesting.
 The hamstrings are involved in a lot of our daily tasks and largely influence how flexible we are.
 Running, walking, and even jumping all rely on strong hamstrings.
 They work eccentrically “to slow the leg and prepare the leg for ground contact” during these daily activities.
 In a similar way to the glutes, hamstrings help stay standing upright and also push or propel us.
 Hamstrings also stabilize the back side of the body and keep the hips in a strong neutral position.
 This is done by counteracting the back muscles and hip flexors which act on the pelvis by tipping it forward.
 Ultimately properly trained hamstrings will save your back and hip flexors from feeling overly tight, active or aggravated.

 Sports like volleyball and American football both require players to have strong hamstrings so they can avoid injury, and be able to change direction and adjust their speed while playing.